Reviewed by: Roger Wohlner, Investing Editor

-Merrill Edge is a Bank of America subsidiary offering an individual 401k with a $100 setup fee and a monthly fee of $20.
+Merrill Edge is a Bank of America subsidiary offering an individual 401k.

 Merrill Edge allows for loans and has a Roth 401k option.
-The plan provider allows you to invest in mutual funds or model portfolios selected by Morningstar Investment Management.
+The provider lets you invest in mutual funds or model portfolios from Morningstar Investment Management.

 |Broker||Commission/Fee||Loans Allowed?||Roth Option?|